Freechains/README/docs/join.md

 $ freechains host create <local-path>       # just once
 $ freechains host start <local-path> &      # every time on startup
 $ sleep 1                                   # give some time for the start
-$ freechains chain join /                   # just once for each chain to follow
+$ freechains chains join /                  # just once for each chain to follow
-$ freechains chain join /<your-pubkey> <your-pubkey>
+$ freechains chains join /<your-pubkey> <your-pubkey>
 ```

 - Receive existing posts from peers:

 ```
-$ freechains chain recv / <remote-host-1>   # periodically for each chain you follow...
+$ freechains peer recv <remote-host-1> /   # periodically for each chain you follow...
 ...
-$ freechains chain recv / <remote-host-N>   # ...and for each host on your peer list
+$ freechains peer recv <remote-host-N> /   # ...and for each host on your peer list
 ```

 - Post your hosts, chains of interest and identities to `/`: